Justin D. Leonard

 Justin represents bankruptcy trustees in chapter 7 and chapter 11 cases, state court receivers, creditors in bankruptcy and state court collection matters, businesses in civil litigation matters, and other interested parties in reorganization or liquidation cases.
 Justin also serves as an expert witness on bankruptcy issues, and as special bankruptcy counsel for non-bankruptcy firms.
 Before joining Peter McKittrick (now U.S. Bankruptcy Judge for the District of Oregon) in forming McKittrick Leonard LLP in early 2012, Justin was a partner at the Northwest firm of Ball Janik LLP where he practiced with its preeminent bankruptcy and creditor rights group.

 Justin maintains the highest “AV Preeminent®” rating from Martindale-Hubbell.
 For many years, he has received both "Preeminent" (Peer Rated for Highest Level of Professional Excellence) and "Distinguished" (Peer Rated for High Professional Achievement) rankings.
 Also, every year since 2008, Justin has been recognized in the Oregon Super Lawyers publication.
 He is ranked as a "Super Lawyer" in the field of Bankruptcy & Creditor/Debtor Rights.

 Justin regularly speaks on creditor rights and bankruptcy issues, including seminars for real estate professionals as well as continuing legal education classes for attorneys, ranging from “Advanced UCC Article 9” and “Death in Bankruptcy” for bankruptcy specialists through the Northwest Bankruptcy Institute, to classes for non-bankruptcy lawyers on trust and probate issues in bankruptcy, avoidable transfers, and secured transactions.

 Justin has been an active leader in the legal community – both among his bankruptcy peers as well as the general bar.
-Justin has served on the Executive Committee of the Oregon State Bar’s Debtor-Creditor Section since 2011.
-In 2015, he began a five-year term as an officer of the Section’s Executive Committee (serving as Chair in 2018), and he continues to serve on the Section’s Editorial Board, which he has done since 2007.
+Justin served on the Executive Committee of the Oregon State Bar’s Debtor-Creditor Section from 2011 through 2019.
+In 2015, he began a five-year term as an officer of the Section’s Executive Committee (serving as Chair of the Section in 2018).
+He continues to serve on the Section’s Editorial Board, which he has done since 2007, as well as the Section's Pro Bono Committee.
 Nationally, Justin is a member of the National Association of Bankruptcy Trustees (NABT) and the American Bankruptcy Institute (ABI).